 An associate product manager works with one or more product managers and enables them to do their work more effectively.

-The associate product manager responsibilities include a lot of things that product managers do, such as:
+Associate product manager responsibilities include many of the responsibilities that product managers have, such as:

 - Collecting quantitative product data and metrics through market research